Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Results

 \section{Results}

 We demonstrate the Container Profiler using unique molecular identifier (UMI) RNA sequencing data generated by the LINCS Drug Toxicity Signature (DToxS) Generation Center at Icahn School of Medicine at Mount Sinai in New York~\cite{umi-xiong}.
-The scripts and supporting files for the analytical workflow to analyse this originated from the Broad Institute~\cite{Soumillon003236}.
+The scripts and supporting files for the analytical pipeline to analyse this originated from the Broad Institute~\cite{Soumillon003236}.
 In addition to downloading the datasets, there are 3 other stages.
 The first stage is a demultiplexing or split step that sorts the reads using a sequence barcode to identify the originating sample.
 The second stage aligns the reads to a human reference sequence to identify the gene that produced the transcript.
 The final stage is the "merge" step which counts all the aligned reads to identify the number of transcripts produced by each gene.
 The unique molecular identifier (UMI) sequence is used to filter out reads that arise from duplication during the sample preparation process.
-In the original workflow, only the most CPU intensive part of the workflow, the alignment step, was optimized and executed in parallel.
-We further optimized the split and align steps in the original workflow~\cite{Soumillon003236} to decrease the running time from 29 hours to 3.5 hours~\cite{hung2019holistic}.
-We also encapsulated each step in the workflow in separate Docker containers to facilitate deployment and ensure reproducibility.
+In the original pipeline, only the most CPU intensive part of the pipeline, the alignment step, was optimized and executed in parallel.
+We further optimized the split and align steps in the original pipeline~\cite{Soumillon003236} to decrease the running time from 29 to 3.5 hours in our previous work~\cite{hung2019holistic}.
+We also encapsulated each step in the pipeline in separate Docker containers to facilitate deployment and ensure reproducibility.

-We adopt this UMI RNA-sequencing workflow as our case study for the {\em Container Profiler} as each stage of the workflow should have different resource utilization characteristics.
-Specifically, the dataset download should be limited by the network capacity.
-The split step writes many files and should be limited by the speed of the disk writes.
-The alignment step is performed by multiple CPU-intensive processes which would be largely limited by the CPU.
-However, it is possible that available memory capacity will limit performance in some circumstances.
-The final merge step involves reading many files in parallel, consuming both memory and CPU resources depending on the number of threads used.
+We leveraged the UMI RNA-sequencing pipeline as our case study for the {\em Container Profiler} as each stage of the RNA-seq pipeline exhibits different resource utilization characteristics.
+Specifically, the dataset download stage is limited by the network capacity.
+The split stage writes many files and is limited by the speed of disk writes.
+The alignment stage is performed by multiple CPU-intensive processes and performance is primarily limited by the CPU.
+However, it is possible that available memory capacity will limit the performance in some circumstances.
+The final merge stage involves reading many files in parallel, consuming both memory and CPU resources depending on the number of threads used.